wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetIntegrationSystemsRecords: One or more criteria that you want returned within the response.
+* workdayGetIntegrationSystemsRecords: One or more criteria based on what you want returned within the integration system details response.

 **Sample request**
 Following is a sample SOAP request that can be handled by the getIntegrationSystems operation.

 ```xml